Can Sciatica Cause Groin Pain?

 When it comes to referred back pain treatment, it’s most effective to treat it at the source.
 In this case, to treat the pain, one must first treat sciatica.
 Treatment of sciatica often starts with self-care: hot/cold packs, stretches, and over-the-counter medications are typically recommended for mild cases.
 If these measures don’t improve the pain, your doctor may also recommend physical therapy, steroid injections, or, in severe cases, surgical intervention.

-If you’re experiencing sciatica, with or without the referred pain, the professionals at AICA Snellville may be able to help.
+If you’re experiencing sciatica, with or without the referred pain, the professionals at AICA Snellville can help.
 Our team consists of trained medical professionals ranging from orthopedists to chiropractors, giving you a wide range of potential treatment options.
-Groin pain—or anything involving the groin for that matter—can be an embarrassing subject to bring up to a doctor.
+Groin pain—or anything involving the groin, for that matter—can be an embarrassing subject to bring up to a doctor.
 However, we don’t judge our patients here, and we’d be more than happy to get you walking right again.
+Call today to get started with a Snellville sciatica doctor near you!

 SHARE: